The growing white supremacist threat

+What are the extremists' goals?
 "Far-right extremism" encompasses a broad number of groups whose specific beliefs and goals vary.
 They fall into two broad, overlapping categories: white supremacist groups who believe they must defend the white race from "extinction," and anti-government paramilitary groups, or militias, who see themselves as revolutionary heroes opposing a tyrannical federal government and the "New World Order" — a secretive global government run by Jews and socialists.
 Some militias are dedicated to the violent overthrow of the U.S. government; some "accelerationists," such as the Boogaloo Bois, aim to spark a civil war between the races and to establish the U.S. as a white, Christian ethno-state.
 The violent attack on the Capitol, law enforcement officials say, was spearheaded by these groups, all of which, says Kathleen Belew, a University of Chicago historian who studies white supremacists are "fundamentally opposed to the exercise of American democracy."

+When did the militia movement begin?
 While armed anti-government groups are a longtime presence in the U.S., the modern militia movement dates to the 1980s.
 It grew in response to the election of President Bill Clinton in 1992 and the subsequent passage of gun restrictions, including the assault weapons ban in 1994 — which alarmed those who see all gun restrictions as a form of tyranny.
 Two incidents in this era galvanized the movement.
 The first was a 1992 standoff in Ruby Ridge, Idaho, where federal agents executing a warrant on a white supremacist killed his wife and son in a shoot-out.
 Then in 1993, a federal siege of the Branch Davidians compound in Waco, Texas, led to a firefight and a fire that caused the deaths of 82 members of the religious sect.
 In 1995, Timothy McVeigh — an army veteran with ties to militia and white supremacist groups — detonated a massive truck bomb that destroyed a federal building in Oklahoma City, killing 168 people and injuring more than 680.
 After the national revulsion over that attack, militia activity dropped significantly.
 But it came back with a vengeance in 2008.

+What happened in 2008?
 The election of the country's first black president, Barack Obama, which horrified far-right extremists.
 Experts say the 2008 economic collapse deepened their fears and cynicism, while Facebook and other social media facilitated recruitment efforts.
 Two of the most prominent anti-government groups emerged around this time: the Oath Keepers, a militia focused on rallying former military and police to "honor their oath against tyranny," and the Three Percenters, whose name refers to the supposed percentage of Americans who took up arms against tyrannical British rule during the Revolutionary War.
 In 2009, the Department of Homeland Security issued a report warning of a dangerous surge in right-wing extremism — which was withdrawn after conservatives charged that the Obama administration was trying to criminalize and suppress dissent.

+How many people are involved?
 Experts estimate there are now tens of thousands of far-right extremists connected to several hundred groups.
 The Southern Poverty Law Center identified 576 "extreme anti-government groups" in 2019, 181 of them militias.
 The group counted 155 "white nationalist hate groups" the same year, a 55 percent increase over 2017.
 But experts caution that such groups' influence extends far beyond the people who identify themselves as members.
 Just as ISIS's online propaganda spawned "lone wolf" attacks, law enforcement officials say, white supremacist rhetoric helped inspire Patrick Crusius, 22, to open fire on Hispanics at a Walmart in El Paso, Texas, killing 23, and Dylann Roof, 26, who murdered nine black parishioners in a church in Charleston, South Carolina.

+Why is the threat growing?
 A major factor, experts who study white supremacists say, is the election and rhetoric of Donald Trump.
 His outspoken anti-immigrant stance and defense of the white supremacists who marched in Charlottesville in 2017 ("very fine people") electrified extremist groups, who believed the president of the U.S. was signaling his approval.
 With Trump, "the fringe entered the mainstream," said Lawrence Rosenthal of the Center for Right-Wing Studies at the University of California, Berkeley.
 Militias were further mobilized by government restrictions in response to the pandemic, which they see as tyrannical overreach, and the rise of the Black Lives Matter movement.
 White supremacists and militia members clashed with BLM demonstrators across the country last summer, and protested pandemic restrictions at many state capitols.
 In Michigan, 14 militia members were charged with developing an advanced plot to kidnap Gov. Gretchen Whitmer and try her for treason.
 Following the Jan.
 6 Capitol insurrection, authorities found strong evidence that militias played a central role in organizing and directing the attack.

+What's being done?
 President Biden vowed in his inaugural address to confront "a rise in political extremism, white supremacy, [and] domestic terrorism."
 He's ordered the director of national intelligence to work with the FBI and DHS to compile a comprehensive assessment.
 But even as that assessment begins, experts warn that the Capitol attack and the Democrats' return to power have further energized far-right extremists, and that a long and fraught conflict lies ahead.
 Lindsay Schubiner, a program director at the Western States Center who studies white nationalism, said, "This isn't something that can be put back in the bottle."